HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 **Treatment recommendation (Accept):**
 Given AWS Shield Standard and CDN coverage already reduce residual likelihood to Rare, and the cost of AWS Shield Advanced is not currently justified by customer SLA commitments, this risk is **formally accepted** at its current residual rating.
 Recommend revisiting if the customer base grows to include higher-profile or higher-risk-profile organisations, or after any actual DDoS event.

-**Owner:** Cloud Platform Lead · **Review date:** Annually, or upon material change · **Status:** Accepted (sign-off recorded — see governance log)
+**Owner:** Cloud Platform Lead · **Review date:** Annually, or upon material change · **Status:** Accepted (sign-off recorded, see governance log)

 ---

-## CRM-R09 — Incomplete offboarding leaves former staff with system access
+## CRM-R09 (Incomplete offboarding leaves former staff with system access)

 **Risk description:** If an employee's access to CloudReach systems (source code, cloud console, CRM admin, Google Workspace) is not fully revoked at termination, a disgruntled or careless former employee could retain the ability to access or exfiltrate company or customer data.

-**Threat / Vulnerability:** Manual, checklist-driven offboarding process with no single source of truth for "all systems an employee has access to"; no automated deprovisioning tied to HRIS status change.
+**Threat / Vulnerability:** Manual, checklist-driven offboarding process with no single source of truth for "all systems an employee has access to" no automated deprovisioning tied to HRIS status change.

-**Existing controls:** Offboarding checklist exists and is used by People & Culture in coordination with IT; primary systems (Google Workspace, AWS SSO) are deprovisioned same-day; secondary/individual tool access (e.g. personal API tokens, third-party SaaS logins) is inconsistently tracked.
+**Existing controls:** Offboarding checklist exists and is used by People & Culture in coordination with IT primary systems (Google Workspace, AWS SSO) are deprovisioned same-day secondary/individual tool access (e.g. personal API tokens, third-party SaaS logins) is inconsistently tracked.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|